chy111126/flight_delay_prediction/README.md

 # flight_delay_prediction
 Flight Delay Prediction for Data Science Assessment

-The presentation material is uploaded to project root (presentation.pdf) for your reference.
+The presentation material is uploaded to project root (presentation.pdf) for reference.
 Also, more in-depth studies regarding the assessment can be seen under notebooks/ folder in Jupyter notebook format.

 ### Dependencies